mbsoft/mvrp_roir/ROIR_White_Paper.md

 - **Poor Compliance Analysis**: Lack of detailed analysis regarding how well solutions meet business requirements
 - **Inadequate User Feedback**: Limited real-time visibility into the optimization process

-The Route Optimization Iterative Refiner (ROIR) was developed to address these challenges by providing an intelligent, iterative approach to route optimization that continuously improves solutions while providing comprehensive analysis and user feedback.
+The Route Optimization Iterative Refiner (ROIR) was developed to address these challenges by providing an intelligent, iterative approach to route optimization that continuously improves solutions while providing comprehensive analysis and user feedback. **ROIR is powered by NextBillion.ai's industry-leading routing optimization engine**, combining cutting-edge optimization algorithms with intelligent iterative refinement to deliver superior route planning solutions.

+**NextBillion.ai's advanced routing technology** provides the foundation for ROIR's optimization capabilities, enabling the system to handle complex real-world constraints including time windows, vehicle capacities, service times, and multi-depot scenarios.
+This partnership ensures that ROIR leverages the most sophisticated routing algorithms available in the market, while adding intelligent iterative refinement layers that continuously improve solution quality.

 ---